openopt/copt/README.rst

 Philosophy
 ==========

-  * Ø compiled code.
+Ø compiled code. Ø bullshit.
 State of the art performance.
-  * Modular, extensible, general-purpose optimization library.

 License